Melvinedoja2020/Melvinedoja2020/README.md

 - 👋 Hi, I’m @Melvinedoja2020
 - 👀 I’m interested in turning ideas to solutions
 - 🌱 I’m currently a Team lead of WanLainjo Tech Hub
-- 💞️ I’m looking to collaborate on  building Apps to solve services to Customer buying digitally
+- 💞️ I’m looking to collaborate on  building Apps to solve and create  services to Customers digitally
 - 📫 You can reach me on fb @Melvinedoj twitter@Iam_edoja

 <!---